 Special consideration shall be given to protective coatings and the use of weight coating, river weights, and anchors.
+API RP 1133 may be used for additional guidance.

 403.8.3 Directionally Drilled Crossings.
 Specific consideration shall be given to stresses and dynamic loads associated with the installation of directionally drilled crossings, including axial loading, yielding, buckling, bending, and other dynamic loads or a combination of these loads.
 Calculated stresses in the pipe and attachments shall not exceed the allowable limits identified in Table 403.3.1-1, including residual bending stresses.